Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Defining the Spheres

-This is not to diminish the contribution of the soldier, sailor, airman, or Marine, given that the anonymity of warfare can cause a sense of doubt that can leave veterans with a lingering lack of ultimate justification regarding their experience.
+As an aside, this definition is not to diminish the contribution of the soldier, sailor, airman, or Marine, given that the anonymity of warfare can cause a sense of doubt that can leave veterans with a lingering lack of ultimate justification regarding their experience.

 Where as military violence is often a collision of forces, violence for law enforcement is far more asymmetrical and because of this, police officers must be more generalist than their military counterparts.
 Police officer’s duties can vary between performing health and welfare checks, to responding to a MASCAL terrorist incident.

 For the citizen, the interpersonal sphere of violence combines the worst aspects of institutional violence with little (or subjective) legal authority to act.
 Interpersonal violence ranges from tribal warfare to intra-family violence.
 There is no legal tailwind to aid the citizen in making a decision in the interpersonal sphere of violence, therefore Citizens often face a “zero sum game”.
+The citizen is also society’s smallest unit of account, and they rarely have any assistance in dealing with violence.

 So now that we can identify the spheres of violence, let’s look at the “how and why”.